dev1virtuoso/eliza-ctss/README.md

 ## Shutting down CTSS

+It's important to shut down CTSS cleanly when finished to avoid corrupting its disks.

+You will need to switch back to the *main emulator window* you started earlier - this cannot be done from the telnet session.

-It's important to shut down CTSS cleanly when finished.
-Switch back to the main emulator window and do the following, pressing Enter after each non Control-C line.
+Execute the following, pressing Enter after each non Control-C line.

 * Press Control-C
 * Type `ek 40017`